AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_IdentityProvider.md

 Internal server error.
 ***

-## `Delete IDP From Tenant`
+## `Remove IDP From Tenant`

-Delete an Identity Provider from a Tenant.
+Remove an Identity Provider from a Tenant.
 Users provisioned
             with this Identity Provider will remain in the Tenant, but will not be able to authenticate.